KrishBnsl/paykrypt/README.md

 # PayKrypt

-PayKrypt is an advanced fraud detection system for financial transactions, designed to identify fraudulent payment activities using machine learning techniques.
+PayKrypt is an advanced fraud detection and secure banking system designed for the financial future of Viksit Bharat 2047, implementing cutting-edge quantum-resistant cryptography and privacy-preserving machine learning techniques.

 ## Project Overview

-This project aims to build a robust fraud detection model by leveraging synthetic data generated based on patterns from the IEEE-CIS Fraud Detection dataset.
-It includes comprehensive data preprocessing, feature engineering, and multiple machine learning models to accurately identify fraudulent transactions.
+This project creates a next-generation financial security infrastructure that anticipates the challenges of the quantum computing era.
+PayKrypt combines sophisticated fraud detection capabilities with post-quantum cryptographic methods to ensure long-term security and privacy in financial transactions.

+## Data Preprocessing

+The project includes extensive data preprocessing steps for the generated data:
+- Feature engineering based on transaction time
+- Quantile and power transformations for numeric features
+- Dimensionality reduction techniques
+- Probabilistic encoding for categorical variables
+- Handling of missing values

-## Dataset Generation
+## Data Generation Using GANs

-The project uses the IEEE-CIS Fraud Detection competition dataset from Kaggle as a reference for data generation:
+PayKrypt uses Generative Adversarial Networks (GANs) to create synthetic financial transaction data, taking the IEEE-CIS Fraud Detection dataset as a reference:
 [IEEE-CIS Fraud Detection Competition](https://www.kaggle.com/competitions/ieee-fraud-detection/data)

-The IEEE dataset serves as a basis for generating synthetic transaction data with the following characteristics:
-- Transaction identifiers and timestamps
-- Payment amounts and methods
-- Card information
+Key benefits of our GAN-based approach:
+- Creates realistic transaction patterns that preserve statistical properties of real financial data
+- Generates diverse fraud scenarios for comprehensive model training
-- Address data
+- Enables unlimited training data without privacy concerns
-- Email domains
-- Device information
-- Various engineered features (C1-C14, D1-D15, V1-V339, etc.)

-This approach allows us to create controlled test scenarios while maintaining realistic transaction patterns.
+- Simulates rare fraud patterns that might be underrepresented in original datasets

+## Post-Quantum Homomorphic Encryption

+As traditional cryptographic methods become vulnerable to quantum computing attacks, PayKrypt implements post-quantum encryption schemes for homomorphic encryption:

+- **Lattice-Based Cryptography**: Our system utilizes lattice-based schemes resistant to quantum algorithms
+- **Quantum-Resistant Homomorphic Encryption**: Enables computations on encrypted data that will remain secure in the quantum era
+- **Future-Proof Architecture**: Designed to withstand advances in quantum computing expected by 2047

+## Federated Learning System

+PayKrypt implements a federated learning architecture with quantum-resistant security:

+- **Decentralized Model Training**: Each financial institution trains models locally on their own data
+- **Secure Parameter Sharing**: Model updates are protected with post-quantum homomorphic encryption
+- **Zero-Knowledge Proofs**: Verification of data integrity without revealing sensitive information
+- **Quantum-Resistant Secure Aggregation**: A central server aggregates encrypted model parameters without compromising security

+This approach creates a nationwide secure financial network aligned with Viksit Bharat 2047's vision of technological sovereignty and advanced digital infrastructure.

 ## Installation